-Zaydee Sanchez is a Mexican-American documentary photographer and writer originally from Tulare, California, an agricultural town in the San Joaquin Valley that inspires much of her work.
-She focuses on labor workers, the environment, and migration.
-She gravitates towards long-form stories that aim to inform, connect, heal, and highlight the resilience of humanity.
+Zaydee Sanchez is a Mexican-American documentary photographer and writer, originally from Tulare, California, an agricultural town in the San Joaquin Valley that inspires much of her work.
+She focuses on labor workers, the environment, and migration, gravitating toward long-form stories that aim to inform, connect, and highlight the resilience of humanity.

 She proudly serves on the Visual Task Force board of the National Association for Hispanic Journalists and is a member of Authority Collective, Women Photograph, and Diversify Photo.

-She is based in Los Angeles, California, covering Southern California, the Central Valley, and the U.S. Southern border from Tijuana to Nogales, Mexico.
+She is based in Los Angeles, California, covering Southern California, the Central Valley, and the U.S. Southern border.
 Open for travel.

 Grants | Fellowships | Recognitions | Talks